Peace of Mind, One Sweep At a Time

 We at Mike’s Clean Sweeps are certified by the Chimney Safety Institute of America, and are therefore obliged to meet if not exceed the requirements of NFPA 211, and we just think it is crazy that new homeowners must “try out” their fireplace and hope it is not falling apart on the inside.
 For us, safety of our clients is paramount, and no one deserves a false sense of security when fire is involved.

 If you are new to chimneys, take a look around our website.
 If you have the time, you will see why continuing education is the cornerstone of our company.
+In 2023 we attended the Fireplace Investigation Research and Education Service six day seminar and, after 48 hours of tested instruction, we are proud to announce that owner Mike Carlson is F.I.R.E.
+Certified Fireplace and Chimney Inspector #FCI-396.

 Thanks for your interest and we look forward to meeting you in person!